Instant Access to State, County and Municipal Records

 Are New Jersey Vital Records Open to the Public?

-What Information do I need to search for New Jersey Vital Records Online?
+What Information Do I Need to Search for New Jersey Vital Records Online?

-- The name of someone involved providing it is a not a juvenile
+- The name of someone involved, provided it is not a juvenile.

-- The exact location of the event
+- Date of the event

-- The exact date of the event
+- Place of the event

 Are New Jersey Marriage Records Public Information?

-Office of Vital Statistics & Registration
+Office of Vital Statistics & Registry

 P.O.
 Box 370